 Yes, life expectancy in Scotland has been largely improving from 1950 up until about 2012.
 The life expectancy had always been unequally shared across the population, with more affluent areas having longer life expectancies than more deprived areas, and that had narrowed between 1950 and 1975 or thereabouts, before those inequalities in life expectancy widened again.
 But since 2012 we’ve seen life expectancy stalling, which is really unusual.
 It stalled in Scotland but it also stalled in many other high-income countries including England, Wales, Northern Ireland and the USA.
-As a consequence of that stalling we’ve also seen health inequalities widening rapidly, so life expectancy in our poorest communities has started to go down quickly, and that’s obviously a huge concern to us.
-There are a number of factors behind that and there are a few important things to note.
+As a consequence of that stalling we’ve also seen health inequalities widening rapidly, so life expectancy in our poorest communities has started to go down quickly – that’s obviously a huge concern to us.
+There are a number of factors behind that, and a few important things to note.

-This change in life expectancy has happened in both men and women and it’s affected all age groups.
-So it’s not that people who used to die at, say, age 80 are now dying at age 79, meaning that mortality rates are going up at all ages of the population and that’s contributing to life expectancy changes.
+This change in life expectancy has happened in both men and women, and it’s affected all age groups.
+So it’s not that people who used to die at, say, age 80 are now dying at age 79, meaning that mortality rates are going up at all ages of the population, contributing to overall life expectancy changes.
 It’s also happening across almost all causes of death, so it’s not just deaths due to one particular disease group, but it’s deaths due to drug related causes, cardiovascular diseases and stroke, and dementia is also on the rise.
 There are a huge number of different causes that are all going up at the same time, and previous rates of improvement have faltered, so that tells us something about what’s behind these overall trends.

 I think it would be useful for readers to understand what’s happened to people in lower socioeconomic groups?